garfix/nli-go/doc/remarks-2020.md

+# 2018-01-22

+I made the dialog context much simpler and more extendable by removing the fact base.

 # 2018-01-18

 I thought about anaphora resolution (handling pronouns like "it", and phrases like "the block", that refer to entities